Pro-tip: Press space bar to progress and it won't skip any slides

 Accessibility browser extensions like WAVE and Axe Devtools will test for this, but they have false positives sometimes

-selector when adding :hover
+:focus selector when adding :hover selector*

 .button:hover,